Höðr: Name

+Attestations

 The Prose Edda

 In the Gylfaginning part of Snorri Sturluson's Prose Edda Höðr is introduced in an ominous way.

 Höðr is not mentioned again until the prelude to Baldr's death is described.
 All things except the mistletoe (believed to be harmless) have sworn an oath not to harm Baldr, so the Æsir throw missiles at him for sport.

 The Gylfaginning does not say what happens to Höðr after this.
 In fact it specifically states that Baldr cannot be avenged, at least not immediately.

 It does seem, however, that Höðr ends up in Hel one way or another for the last mention of him in Gylfaginning is in the description of the post-Ragnarök world.

 Snorri's source of this knowledge is clearly Völuspá as quoted below.

 In the Skáldskaparmál section of the Prose Edda several kennings for Höðr are related.

 None of those kennings, however, are actually found in surviving skaldic poetry.
 Neither are Snorri's kennings for Váli, which are also of interest in this context.

 It is clear from this that Snorri was familiar with the role of Váli as Höðr's slayer, even though he does not relate that myth in the Gylfaginning prose.
 Some scholars have speculated that he found it distasteful, since Höðr is essentially innocent in his version of the story.